chidiugonna/BrainSurfing/mkdocs/docs/surfanalysis/prac91.md

     * Using `wb_command -surface-resample` we resample the midthickness surface from native space to the new standard space.
 This new midthickness surface is called ../DATA/sub-01/amended.sub-01.L.midthickness.164k_fs_LR.surf.gii
     * Using `wb_command -metric-resample` we resample the left cortical thickness overlay onto the new left midthickness surface in 164k_fs_LR space.

 * Change the script so that the other subject is now processed.
-Change `line 30` to point to the new subject (`SUB=sub-01`) and rerun the docker command.
+Change `line 30` to point to the new subject (`SUB=sub-02`) and rerun the docker command.

 * In wb_view, select **File** > **Close All Files** and then open the two resampled surfaces for both subjects i.e. `./output/sub-01/sub-01.L.midthickness.164k_fs_LR.surf.gii` and `./output/sub-02/sub-02.L.midthickness.164k_fs_LR.surf.gii` - notice that because both surfaces are registered to the 164K template they have exactly the same number of vertices and that their vertices are in correspondence.
 Select **Montage** view and deselct the **Medial** checkbox.
 Ensure that in the *Montage Selection* both checkboxes are selected and that both surfaces are represented.
 Click on either subjects surface mesh to select a vertex and notice that a corresponding vertex is identified on the surface of the other subject.
 These subject meshes are in vertex correspondence as they have been registered to the same template.

 ![midthickness](../img/003_register_compare_landmarks.png)

 * One dramatic way to see how features generalize across subjects is to view the sulc overlay on the sphere.
 Again **Close all Files** in your current instance of **wb_view**.
 Now open another separate instance of **wb_view** so that you have two copies of the program running at the same time.
 In both instances open the standard sphere in `./DATA/config/fsaverage.L_LR.spherical_std.164k_fs_LR.surf.gii`.
-In one instance open the resampled sulc overlay `amended.sub-01.L.sulc.164k_fs_LR.shape.gii` for subject 01 and in the other instance open the resampled sulc overlay `amended.sub-02.L.sulc.164k_fs_LR.shape.gii
+In one instance open the resampled sulc overlay that was created by the script at  `./output/sub-01/amended.sub-01.L.sulc.164k_fs_LR.shape.gii` for subject 01 and in the other instance open the resampled sulc overlay `./output/sub-02/amended.sub-02.L.sulc.164k_fs_LR.shape.gii
 ` for subject 02.
 Activate both overlays  and click on **Reset** if your exploration brings your spheres out of sync to bring them back to the default start.
-Notice the similarity in the sulcal maps between both subjects.
+The image below uses the **Surface** view to compare hemispheres however you might want to experiment with the **Montage** view.
+Notice the similarity in the sulcal maps between both subjects as you explore both spheres.

+!!!
+Information

+    The sulcal overlay calculates the signed distance that any vertex needs to travel to reach its position in the fully inflated surface.
+Sulcal vertices will thus have positive numbers and gyral vertices will have negative numbers.
+This sulcal map is remarkable similar across subjects and is thus a good measure for driving surface-based registration.

 ![midthickness](../img/003_register_compare_spheres.png)